Materials Acceleration Platform for Electrochemistry: a Platform for Autonomous Electrochemistry: Methods

 \subsection{Adaptive Experimentation Framework}

-In this work, we perform potentiodynamic polarization (PP) measurements across a predefined grid of pH values (3 to 10) and chloride ion concentrations (0 mol/L to 0.1 mol/L) to construct empirical stability diagrams.
-The rationale for this approach will be discussed in section~\ref{section:resultsAndDiscussion}.
-Following each experiment, the resulting data is retrieved from the control software to a user-specified directory.
+In this work, we perform PP measurements and the resulting data is retrieved from the control software to a user-specified directory.
 Data is processed automatically, and new experiment requests can then be generated and submitted back to the control software.
 The raw PP data is analyzed using a Python-based pipeline that identifies the corrosion potential ($E_{\mathrm{corr}}$) and pitting potential ($E_{\mathrm{pit}}$).
-The current response is first smoothed using a Savitzky–Golay filter, and the derivative of current density with respect to potential is computed to locate maxima corresponding to the onset of stable pitting.
-The $E_{\mathrm{corr}}$ is the potential at the minimum absolute current, and $E_{\mathrm{pit}}$ is identified as the first major derivative peak occurring above $E_{\mathrm{corr}}$ + 0.1 V (Supplemental Figure S1).
+To mitigate experimental noise, the logarithm of the current density is smoothed using a Savitzky–Golay filter (second-order polynomial) with respect to potential.
+To further stabilize the second derivative signal, a rolling mean is applied to the resulting derivative.
+The $E_{\mathrm{corr}}$ is identified as the potential corresponding to the minimum absolute current.
+The $E_{\mathrm{pit}}$ is determined by locating the maximum of the second derivative ($\frac{d^2\log(i)}{dE^2}$) outside of the $E_{\mathrm{corr}}$ area, corresponding to the onset of stable pitting.
 These parameters are stored and made available for subsequent modeling.

-A Gaussian Process (GP) regression model serves as the surrogate model for predicting $E_{\mathrm{pit}}$ across the design space.
+A GP regression model serves as the surrogate model for predicting $E_{\mathrm{pit}}$ across the design space.
 The GP employs a scaled Matérn covariance kernel ($\nu = 2.5$) with automatic relevance determination (ARD) to capture varying correlation length scales in each input dimension.
 A heteroscedastic likelihood is used to represent measurement-dependent noise, accounting for variability between duplicate experiments.
 The model is initialized with four Latin hypercube–sampled (LHS) conditions and iteratively updated as new data are collected.
 Experimental selection is guided by an uncertainty-driven acquisition function that prioritizes conditions with the highest posterior predictive variance in $E_{\mathrm{pit}}$.
 This approach directs the MAP-E toward regions of high model uncertainty or experimental disagreement, balancing exploration of untested conditions with refinement of noisy regions.
-Together, the automated data extraction, surrogate modeling, and adaptive selection modules form a closed-loop, adaptive framework for data-efficient mapping of corrosion behavior.
-With the adaptive experimental framework established, we first demonstrate the MAP-E’s capability to generate reliable corrosion data, and then apply it to construct stability diagrams across a range of environmental conditions.